FoamScience/of-unit-testing-paper/README.md

 ### WENOExt

+> [!IMPORTANT]
+> The WENOExt container has WENOExt installed but no tests are executed during the building phase.
-**Note:** The WENOExt dockerfile will download and install WENOExt but not execute tests.
-This is due to one multicore test which requires at least 8 mpi slots**
+> This is due to one multicore test which requires at least 8 mpi slots**

 Start the docker container in an interactive session:
 ```bash